x-jesse/Reinforcement-Learning/readme.md

 # Solving OpenAI Gymnasium Environments via Reinforcement Learning

-Hi :smiley:!
-This repo is a collection of RL algorithms implemented from scratch using PyTorch with the aim of solving a variety of environments from the Gymnasium library.
-The purpose is to provide both a theoretical and practical understanding of the principles behind reinforcement learning to someone with little to no experience in machine learning :grinning:.
+Hi there :smiley:!
+This repo is a collection of RL algorithms implemented from scratch using PyTorch with the aim of solving a variety of environments from the Gymnasium library :boom:.
+The purpose is to provide both a theoretical and practical understanding of the principles behind reinforcement learning to someone with little to no experience in machine learning :sunglasses: :pinching_hand: 🕶️ .

 ## Usage